-If your case is due to be re-certified in March or April and you were unable to get your paperwork in or complete your interview, your case will not be closed.
+If your case is due to be re-certified and you were unable to get your paperwork in or complete your interview, your case will not be closed.
 You will receive your benefits on the usual day.
 Your case will be re-certified at some point in the future, once this public health crisis has settled.
 In the meantime, you will continue to receive SNAP benefits.

 PLEASE STOP THE SPREAD OF GERMS!

 BCBSS remains committed to serving the residents of Bergen County.
 Please remember to stay home when sick.
 Go to your healthcare provider for medical care.
 Please review the following for more information:

 A MESSAGE FROM THE NEW JERSEY DEPT. of HUMAN SERVICES

 Ensuring you receive your benefits during this ongoing coronavirus concern is a top priority, so in an effort to make it easier for you to apply or receive your benefits, a number of temporary changes have been put in place regarding social services that are administered here at the BERGEN COUNTY BOARD of SOCIAL SERVICES.

 We are encouraging county residents who want to apply for SNAP food assistance, or cash assistance under the Work First New Jersey program to do so online at NJHelps.org.
 During this public health crisis, we can do interviews by phone, so you do not need to come into the office to apply for benefits.

 Work First New Jersey cash assistance clients who are due for their case to be reviewed in March or April automatically will get a 60-day extension.
 You do not need to come into the office!